developer-omkar-shinde/frontend-notes/JAVASCRIPT_NOTES.md

 # ----------- Prototype in Javascript --------

+prototype is a mechanism that allows objects to inherit properties and methods from other objects.
+It forms the foundation of prototypal inheritance,

 A prototype is an object that is associated with every function and object in JavaScript.

 When you create a function, JavaScript automatically adds a prototype property to it.
 This prototype object is shared among all instances created using that function as a constructor.